schemapress/Schema/readme.txt

 * Added support Schema for comment to markup comments in Article types.
 * Added support Schema for commentCount markup to Article types.
 * Added new filter to override default comments number to include in markups.
+* Added better support for author, now include description and gravatar.
+* Added support for author sameAs for social profiles if provided in user account.
 * Added GNU GENERAL PUBLIC LICENSE file.
 * Added README.md